craigphicks/browser-on-lxc-vpn-xephyr/README.md

    - `-nxephyr`<br/>
      Don't use Xephyr on container, use host Xserver directly
    - `screen <W>x<H>`<br/>
        Initial size of Xephyr screen.
-Default is `1920x1200`.
+Default is taken from host screen size.
    - `-xephyrargs <string of pass thru args>`<br/>
      Pass addition args directly to invocation of Xephyr